jlee400/jlee400.github.io/_posts/2025-04-15-worldtradepjt.md

 What is modularity and betweenness in network theory?
 - Modularity

-Way to measure how well a network is divided into communities
+Way to measure how well a network is divided into communities.

 - Betweenness